Jointly-Funded Clinical Research Training Fellowship

 One junior clinical research training fellowship will be awarded jointly by the MRC and the Novo Nordisk UK Research Foundation.
 The Novo Nordisk UK Research Foundation is a charity supporting diabetes research, funded by, but governed completely independent of Novo Nordisk Ltd. It has partner status with the National Institute for Health Research, and is a member of Association of Medical Research Charities and operates according to best practice peer review.
 The charity’s objectives and research strategy can be accessed at www.novonordiskfoundation.org.uk.
 Briefly, these are to promote research into the prevention, causes and treatment of diabetes mellitus and education about diabetes.
 The charity supports fellowships independently and jointly with the MRC.
 The purpose of the Fellowships is to support a young doctor in obtaining a higher degree in clinical research into diabetes.

-In order to build critical mass in this field, applications will be welcome for high quality research into any aspect of pancreatic cancer, although a focus on early diagnosis/detection or more effective treatments would be of particular interest.
+We welcome applications for clinical research training fellowships to be jointly funded between Pancreatic Cancer UK and the MRC and will consider high quality applications into any aspect of pancreatic cancer, although a focus on early diagnosis/detection or more effective treatments would be of particular interest.

 Prostate Cancer UK